 The selling was widespread.
 All 10 industry groups within the S&P 500 were down, with materials and health care companies off more than 1 percent.
 Including Friday’s drop, the Dow is down 222 points, the biggest back-to-back drop in more than a month.

 In addition to Spain, in vestors are worried that Greece might get cut off from emergency loans it needs to avoid default.
-Today, inspectors from its international creditors arrive in the country to check on its progress in cutting its budget and in meeting other conditions it had agreed to in exchange for aid.

 The Greek government has repeatedly failed to hit targets required for the two bailouts it has received so far.